Sakane Station: Station layout

+The station consists of one ground-level side platform serving a single bi-directional track.
+There is no station building, but only a waiting room and the station is unattended.

 History

 Sakane Station was opened on February 10, 1930, with the creation of the Sanshin Line between Yagami Station and Bitchū Kōjiro Station.
 It became part of JR West in 1987 when Japan National Railways was privatized.
 An enclosed waiting room was constructed in 2004 for the convenience of passengers.